TobKed/django_on_gcp/README.md

 ## Django app changes specific for Google Cloud Platform

-All changes to the fresh Django app are located in `mysite/settings.py` file and touch three areas: secrets, database and storage.
+All changes to the fresh Django app are located in `mysite/settings.py` file and are related to three areas: secrets, database and storage.
 I will describe each of them.

  1. Secrets

-    As it depicted in diagrams from previous point, application connects to the Google Secrets service to obtain some sensitive information.
+    As depicted in diagrams from the previous point, the application connects to the Google Secrets service to obtain some sensitive information.

     ```python
     import io